A Conversation: Introduction

 This year we decided to turn this “perspectives” feature on the BEST of SHOW at AIA into a conversation.
 We typically have an intense conversation anyway during and after the show debating merit and the various themes emerging in IT technologies for architectural practice.

-This conversation not only discusses various products and technologies shown at the show and highlighted for our readers, it more importantly aims to provide our own activities in reviewing these technologies annually additional structure.
-We used the Hype Curve as an armature about which we could position companies, their tech, and their products and services.
+This conversation not only discusses various products and technologies shown at the show and highlighted for our readers, it, more importantly, aims to provide our own activities in reviewing these technologies annually additional structure.
+We used the Hype Cycle as an armature about which we could position companies, their tech, and their products and services.
 Moreover, it served to highlight points in time (e.g.: edge of reality, edge of market) where technologies become discovered and discussed in the larger context before they are mass adopted.
-Dead smack in the middle of the Hype Curve is this point where less than 5 percent of a potential audience has actually adopted a technology fully.
+Dead smack in the middle of the Hype Cycle is this point where less than 5 percent of a potential audience has actually adopted a technology fully.

 In comparing all that we saw, and given the ground we have traveled, we began to see BIM maturing, in light of the reality of boots on the ground with it.
 This “beyond BIM” view was further reinforced by Neri Oxman’s powerful and gripping picture of the future of designing and making in our world. (watch the video below for a taste of what we saw at AIA).